 Abbreviations are accomplished in LLOGO by putting the name of the function which is abbreviated on the property list of the abbreviation as an EXPR or FEXPR property, as appropriate.
 Abbreviations are expanded into their full form on parsing, and are left that way.
-The user has the capability of creating his own abbreviations by and erasing them by
+The user has the capability of creating new abbreviations by and erasing them by

-?ABBREVIATE <new name> <old name>
+ABBREVIATE < new name> <old name> {AB}

-?ERASE ABBREVIATION <name>
+ERASE ABBREVIATION <name>

 ABBREVIATE evaluates its inputs, but ERASE doesn't.
-A complete listing of abbreviations can be obtained by doing
+A complete listing of abbreviations, and the names of procedures abbreviated by them, can be obtained by doing

-?PRINTOUT ABBREVIATIONS
+PRINTOUT ABBREVIATIONS